Magpie92/Magpie92.github.io/README.md

 # Magpie92.github.io

-### You can search Kookmin Uiv. people photo as student number
+### You can find pictures of Kookmin University students by student number.